Coarse-Grained Boltzmann Generators: Experiments

 We further evaluate CG-BGs trained on biased or short non-equilibrium trajectories (umbrella sampling for MB and 10~ns WT-MetaD with $\gamma=1.5$ for alanine dipeptide), reflecting realistic settings where long unbiased simulations are infeasible.
-As shown in Fig.~\ref{fig:mb_pes}d, Fig.~\ref{fig:ala2_10beads}d and Fig.~\ref{fig:ala2_rama_10beads}c, while the flow proposals exhibit larger deviations from the MD reference, importance reweighting consistently recovers accurate equilibrium statistics (Tab.~\ref{tab:alanine_results}).
+As shown in Fig.~\ref{fig:ala2_joint} and Fig.~\ref{fig:mb_pes}f, while the flow proposals exhibit larger deviations from the MD reference, importance reweighting consistently recovers accurate equilibrium statistics (Tab.~\ref{tab:alanine_results}).

 Notably, after reweighting, CG-BGs outperform implicit solvent MD baselines (Tab.~\ref{tab:alanine_results}), highlighting the advantage of learning PMFs from explicit solvent simulations.
-While implicit solvent models perform reasonably well for alanine dipeptide, prior work has reported drastic discrepancies for more complex systems~\cite{Chen2021}.
-This constitutes an improvement over previous BG approaches, which rely on implicit solvent models for reweighting and are therefore fundamentally limited by solvent approximation error.
-In other words, such models can at best achieve the accuracy of implicit solvent baselines (Tab.~\ref{tab:alanine_results}).
+While implicit solvent models perform reasonably well for alanine dipeptide, we observe increasing differences for tripeptide (Fig.~\ref{fig:ala3_and_ala6}c) and hexapeptide (Fig.~\ref{fig:ala3_and_ala6}h), consistent with previous observations for more complex molecular systems~\cite{Chen2021}.
+This constitutes an improvement over atomistic BG approaches, which rely on implicit solvent models for reweighting and are therefore fundamentally limited by solvent approximation error.
+In other words, atomistic BGs can at best achieve the accuracy of implicit solvent baselines (Tab.~\ref{tab:alanine_results} and Tab.~\ref{tab:ablation_vertical}).
 These results show that CG-BGs generate CG equilibrium samples consistent with the target distribution, without requiring long unbiased MD simulations, and offer a practical route to correct systematic biases in existing Boltzmann Emulators.